 Best bars in Rome

 There is no shortage of pilgrims making their way through Rome en route to the Vatican, but serious drinkers prefer to worship at the temple of Jerry Thomas.
-Dimly lit and hazy with cigarette smoke, The Jerry Thomas Project set off the city’s speakeasy craze and has easily remained at the top of Rome’s growing list of member’s only watering holes.
-Gaining entrance to the incredibly popular private bar requires a €5 membership fee, a quick look at their website to learn the daily password and an advanced booking.
+Dimly lit and hazy with cigarette smoke, The Jerry Thomas Project set off the city’s speakeasy craze and has easily remained at the top of Rome’s growing list of members-only watering holes.
+Gaining entrance to the incredibly popular private bar requires a €5 membership fee, a quick look at their website to find the daily password and an advanced booking.
 The over-the-top admission procedures are reflective of the atmosphere, where the booze is custom, vodka is banned and presentation is just as important as quality ingredients.
-The speakeasy executes each cocktail with totally unique homemade cordials and a keen attention to detail that keeps the tables perpetually full.

-By day, this quintessential Roman bar is filled with both old men playing chess and laptop-toting hipsters.
+Although it lies only steps from Piazza Navona, Bar del Fico remains one of the locals’ favourite spots to enjoy a drink at any time of the day.
+During daylight hours, this quintessential Roman bar is filled with both old men playing chess and laptop-toting hipsters.
 After the sun sets, the space seamlessly transitions into a popular cocktail stop with strong drinks and lots of outdoor seating.
-The lively crowd and only slightly-overpriced drinks make it a trendy option in an otherwise tourist heavy area.
-Previously, the party spilled out onto the street, but now outdoor tables hem the crowd in slightly.
-Even though the free-for-all patio space has been reigned in, Bar del Fico remains a reliable watering hole for locals just a few minutes from Piazza Navona.
+The lively crowd and radio-friendly tunes make it a trendy option in an otherwise tourist-heavy area.
 Stick to the Italian cocktails (think spritz or negroni) and enjoy the parade of Rome’s cool crowd.

 Situated above Trastevere in a residential area called Monteverde, Litro is the perfect place for classy day drinking.
-The bar is also open at night but is clearly at its best during the afternoon and early evening when warm Roman light fills the cool dining room and relaxed outdoor patio.
-Not only does Litro have one of the best selections of natural wine in the city, the bar also boasts a fantastic cocktail menu with classics such as a flawless Hugo (elderflower cordial, prosecco and mint), as well as an extensive list of mescal-based mixed drinks.
-There is no need to drink it all on an empty stomach—Litro’s small but refined menu has everything from salmon sashimi to butter and anchovy bruschetta, as well as seasonal salads and sandwiches.
-Because the location is a bit outside of central Rome, the bar tends to have low-key locals only vibe that is ideal for lingering over a bottle of wine.
+The bar is also open at night but is clearly at its best during the afternoon and early evening, when warm Roman light fills the cool dining room and relaxed outdoor patio.
+Not only does Litro offer one of the best selections of natural wines in the city, the bar also boasts a fantastic cocktail menu with classics such as a flawless Hugo (elderflower cordial, prosecco and mint), as well as an extensive list of mezcal-based mixed drinks.
+There is no need to drink it all on an empty stomach: Litro’s small but refined menu features everything from salmon sashimi to butter and anchovy bruschetta, seasonal salads and sandwiches.
+Because the location is a bit outside of central Rome, the bar tends to boast a low-key locals-only vibe that is ideal for lingering over a bottle of wine.

 Situated just around the corner from Trastevere's main square, Bar San Calisto’s patio tables are full nearly every hour of the day.
-The dive-y bar is more retro coffee shop than cocktail lounge, and has long been one of Rome’s most popular bohemian hangouts.
-The drinking joint is a real gem thanks to its outdoor seating and dirt cheap booze, the combination of which makes for great people watching.
+The dive-y bar is more retro coffeeshop than cocktail lounge and has long been one of Rome’s most popular bohemian hangouts.
+The combination of outdoor seating and dirt-cheap booze makes for great people watching.
 Some of the regulars look a little worse for wear, but the crowd is rounded out with a good mix of students and local intellectuals, most of whom choose to nurse large bottles of €3 Peroni while arguing over soccer predictions.

 The working class Pigneto neighbourhood is now the go-to destination for a night out in Rome.
 Craft beer bars and speakeasies have moved in, but old school Necci remains the best place to enjoy a drink in the area.
-Necci first opened as a gelato shop in 1924, but has slowly evolved into an all-around neighbourhood hangout at any hour of the day or night.
-The café was once a favorite haunt of Italian film director Pier Paolo Pasolini, and continues to attract an equally artistic crowd today.
+The spot first opened as a gelato shop in 1924 but has slowly evolved into an all-around neighbourhood hangout at any hour of the day or night.
+The café was once a favourite haunt of Italian film director Pier Paolo Pasolini and continues to attract an equally artistic crowd today.
 Keeping with its plebian roots, the iconic bar still only charges €5 for an aperol spritz.
 Opt for the Italian aperitif or a glass of sparkling wine out of the shaded gravel terrace during summer.

 Don’t forget to snap some photos